 - Unusual appearing but harmless moles are photographed using a close-up technique called digital photo-dermoscopy

-- You will immediately be advised if any of your moles have the features of melanoma.
-We will usually offer to remove these on the same day.
+- You will immediately be advised if any of your moles have the features of melanoma

 - In most cases, no melanoma will be found.
 Under these circumstances, we will usually offer to repeat the screening in 6 to 12 months, or sooner if you notice any changes in the meantime.
 At these follow-up screenings, your previously stored photographs are used as a baseline to detect any new or changing lesions.